mseyfi/mseyfi.github.io/posts/LLM/FineTune/RLHF.md

 The Advantage function creates a **relative, zero-centered learning signal**, which is much more stable and informative for updating the policy than the raw reward alone.

 Another example is a teacher that predicts a not very strong student to do not so good in the exam based on the past achievements $V_\theta(S_t) = 60\%$, but the students gets a grade (reward) $R_t=75\%$, although this grade is not that good but it is a huge progress (15 marks above the expectation).
 This means whatever the student has done is in the right direction and has to be perused.

+### **The Core Challenge: The Credit Assignment Problem**

+Imagine a complex task like cooking a stew.
+The process involves 50 steps (actions).
+At the very end, you taste the stew and decide it's a bit bland (a low final reward).

+**The question is: which of the 50 steps was to blame?**

+- Was it adding too little salt at the beginning?
+- Was it simmering for too short a time in the middle?
+- Was it forgetting a key herb at the end?
+- Or was it a combination of many small errors?

+This is the **credit assignment problem**.
+A good learning algorithm needs a way to fairly distribute the credit (or blame) for a final outcome among the many actions that led to it.
+The "Advantage" is our tool for this.

+**Method 1: The Simplest Advantage Function (and its Flaw)**

+In our last tutorial, we used a very simple formula for the Advantage at each step $t$:
+$$
+A_t=R_t−V(St)
+$$

+Where $R$ is the final reward for the whole episode and V(St) is the Critic's prediction at that step.

+- **What it does:** It compares the final outcome ($R_t$) to the expectation at that step $V(S_t)$.

+- **The Intuition:** If the final score was higher than we expected at step $t$, then the actions we took from that point on must have been, on average, good.

+- What's wrong with it?
+(The High Variance Problem):

+   This signal is extremely noisy, or high-variance

+  .
+Imagine our AI chatbot has a conversation:

+  1. Says a very helpful thing.
+  2. Says another very helpful thing.
+  3. Says a third very helpful thing.
+  4. Ends with a single, catastrophically toxic word.

+The final reward $R_t$ will be extremely low ($-10$).
+According to the simple advantage formula, **every single action**, including the three very helpful ones, will be assigned a large negative advantage.
+The model gets punished for doing the right thing $99%$ of the time because of one random, unlucky event at the end.
+This makes the learning signal very unstable and inefficient.
+It's like blaming the entire football team for a loss, even the players who played a perfect game.

+### **Method 2: The TD Error (and its Flaw)**

+Okay, so looking at the final outcome is too noisy.
+What if we become extremely short-sighted and only look one step ahead?
+This gives us the **Temporal Difference (TD) Error**, $\delta_t$:

+$$
+\delta_t = r_t + \gamma V(s_{t+1}) - V(s_t)
+$$

+- **The Intuition:** This asks, "How surprising was this one step?"
+It compares the reward I got *right now* ($r_t$) plus the *predicted value of the next state* ($V(S_{t+1})$) to the *predicted value of my current state* ($V(S_t)$).
+It's a measure of the immediate "surprise."
+- **What's right with it?
+(Low Variance):** This signal is very stable.
+It's not affected by random, unlucky events that might happen far in the future.
+It's only concerned with the immediate consequence of an action.
+- **What's wrong with it?
+(High Bias):** This signal is too myopic.
+It completely ignores the real future rewards and puts all its trust in the Critic's one-step-ahead prediction ($V(S_{t+1})$).
+If the Critic is wrong (and early in training, it always is), the TD-error is systematically wrong, or **biased**.
+It might reward an action that feels good now but leads to a disaster later.
+It's like praising a player for making a risky pass that happens to be completed, without considering that it was a strategically terrible decision that will fail $99\%$ of the time.

+**The Solution: Generalized Advantage Estimation (GAE)**

+We are now faced with a classic machine learning dilemma: **The Bias-Variance Tradeoff**.

+- The simple $R_t - V_{\theta}(S_t)$ advantage has **high variance** (noisy) but **low bias** (it's based on the real final outcome).
+- The TD-error advantage has **low variance** (stable) but **high bias** (it relies too heavily on the potentially wrong Critic).

+**GAE is the "best of both worlds" solution.** It provides an elegant way to blend these two extremes.

+- **The Core Intuition:** GAE says that the credit for a "surprise" at a given step should be distributed backward in time.
+An action is good if it leads to a sequence of positive surprises.
+The advantage of an action today is the immediate surprise, plus a discounted amount of the surprise tomorrow, plus an even more discounted amount of the surprise the day after, and so on.

+- **The Analogy: A Chain Reaction:** Imagine you're a scientist running an experiment.

+  - Action at: You mix two chemicals.
+  - Immediate Surprise $\delta_t$: The mixture fizzes slightly more than you expected.
+(A small positive TD-error).
+  - Next-Step Surprise $\delta_{t+1}$: The fizzing causes a secondary reaction that turns the liquid a beautiful color.
+(A large positive TD-error).
+  - Final Surprise $\delta_{t+2}$: The beautiful color wins you a science prize.
+(A huge positive TD-error).

+  GAE would calculate the advantage of your initial action (at) as: `(the immediate fizz surprise) + (a large fraction of the color-change surprise) + (a smaller fraction of the prize surprise)`.
+It correctly assigns a large portion of the credit for the final prize all the way back to the initial, critical action.

+- The Formula: The GAE formula is a weighted sum of the TD-errors:

+  $$
+  \hat{A}_t^\text{GAE} = \delta_t + (\gamma\lambda)\delta{t+1} + (\gamma\lambda)^2\delta_{t+2} + ...
+  $$

+  - $\gamma$ is the standard reward discount factor.
+  - $\lambda$ (lambda, e.g., 0.95) is the crucial GAE hyperparameter that controls the bias-variance tradeoff.
+    - If we set $\lambda=0$, the formula collapses to $A_t=\delta_t$.
+We only consider the immediate surprise (high bias, low variance).
+    - If we set $\lambda=1$, the formula becomes mathematically equivalent to using the full return minus the baseline, $A_t=R_t−V(S_t)$ (low bias, high variance).
+    - By setting $\lambda$ to a value like **0.95**, we create a sophisticated blend that is mostly based on the immediate TD-error but still accounts for the long-term consequences of an action in a stable, variance-reduced way.

+We need Advantage Estimation to solve the credit assignment problem.
+The simple advantage function (R−V(s)) is too noisy and high-variance.
+Generalized Advantage Estimation (GAE) is the solution because it provides a stable, low-variance learning signal that still accounts for the long-term consequences of actions, leading to much more efficient and effective training.
+It has rightly become the standard for modern PPO implementations.

 ------